Support if you are a Student

 - Listen to them.
 They trust you so provide a safe space and just listen, you don't need to provide the answers.
 You could work together and identify a few options and support them in any decision they make.
 However it is not your responsibility to solve their problem.

 - It can take a lot of courage to open up and share unpleasant experiences of any form of hate crime.
 Reassure them that you believe them and that they are not to blame for what happened.

 - Encourage them to report the incident through Report and Support and to seek support, but don’t push them.
 It’s their choice, no matter what they decide to do.
 They can report formally or choose to do this anonymously.

 - Respect their privacy.
 If they have told you in confidence, then keep it confidential.
 However there may be times you do need to share the information particularly if you believe their safety is at risk.
 Try and get permission first and let them know who you will share the information with.

-- Give the student options of support (see 'Support if you are a student' section above).
+- Give the student options of support (see 'Support if you are a Student' above).
 You can encourage them to report any incident through Report and Support.
 They can do this formally or choose to do this anonymously.

 - The When to Refer guide provides additional information on hate crime please click here for more information.

 - The University Disclosure Guide gives information and advice to staff when a student has made a disclosure of domestic abuse, please click here for more information.

 - The University’s Bullying and Harassment Policy can be found here